-ECED 2050 - Psychomotor Development (Variable) 3 Credits - 3 Lecture Hours
+ECED 2050 - Psychomotor Development (Variable) 3 Credit Hours - 3 Lecture Hours

 This courses discusses the major theories of psychomotor development and the application of the development of the young child ages birth to nine.
 Particular emphasis is placed on the positive development of motor skills.
 Field experience required.
-Prerequisites: ECED 2020 or departmental approval.
+Prerequisites: ECED 2020 or departmental approval and DSPR 0800, DSPW 0800 or appropriate entrance scores.

-ECED 2060 - Development of Exceptional Children (Variable) 3 Credits - 3 Lecture Hours
+ECED 2060 - Development of Exceptional Children (Variable) 3 Credit Hours - 3 Lecture Hours

 The course explores practices that early childhood professionals can apply to develop a more inclusive and accessible environment for all children ages birth to nine.
 It provides students with skills to include children of all abilities through appropriate arrangement of the environment.
 It includes strategies for developing strong relationships with families and other community agencies.
 Field experience required.
-Prerequisite: ECED 2020 and 2040 or departmental approval.
+Prerequisite: ECED 2020 and 2040, and DSPR 0800, DSPW 0800 or appropriate entrance scores.

-ECED 2070 - Developmental Assessment (Variable) 3 Credits - 3 Lecture Hours
+ECED 2070 - Developmental Assessment (Variable) 3 Credit Hours - 3 Lecture Hours

 This course will cover assessment for children from birth to nine years of age.
 Both formal and informal instruments will be discussed with the emphasis on tools that can be used by teachers of young children.
 Considerations in choosing, administering, and reporting results of assessments will also be addressee.
 Field experience required.
-Prerequisites: 2020 or department approval.
+Prerequisites: 2020 or department approval, and DSPR 0800, DSPW 0800 or appropriate entrance scores.

-ECED 2080 - Language and Literacy in Early Childhood (Variable) 3 Credits - 3 Lecture Hours
+ECED 2080 - Language and Literacy in Early Childhood (Variable) 3 Credit Hours - 3 Lecture Hours

 The course focuses on research-based principles and practices for providing young children, aged birth to nine, a strong foundation in language and literacy within a developmentally appropriate approach.
 Field experience required.
-Prerequisite: ECED 2015, 2020 or department approval.
+Prerequisite: ECED 2015, 2020 or department approval and DSPR 0800, DSPW 0800 or appropriate entrance scores.

-ECED 2085- Math and Science in Early Childhood (Variable) 3 Credits - 3 Lecture Hours
+ECED 2085- Math and Science in Early Childhood (Variable) 3 Credit Hours - 3 Lecture Hours

 This is a course on the standards, principles, and practices in teaching mathematics and science to young children aged birth to nine.
 An emphasis will be placed on developing an integrated math and science curriculum that includes appropriate content, processes, environment and materials, and child-centered choices.
 Field experiment required.
-Prerequisite: 2015, 2020 or department approval.
+Prerequisite: 2015, 2020 or department approval and DSPR 0800, DSPW 0800 or appropriate entrance scores.

-ECED 2090 - Creative Development (Variable) 3 Credits - 3 Lecture Hours
+ECED 2090 - Creative Development (Variable) 3 Credit Hours - 3 Lecture Hours

 This course provides strategies for promoting creative development of the child ages birth to nine.
 Students will gain an understanding of the concept of creativity: what it is, why it is important, and how the development of creativity in relation to art, music, language, movement, and dramatic arts.
 Field experience required.
+Prerequisite: DSPR 0800, DSPW 0800 or appropriate entrance scores.

-ECED 2100 - The Mentoring Teacher (Variable) 3 Credits - 3 Lecture Hours
+ECED 2100 - The Mentoring Teacher (Variable) 3 Credit Hours - 3 Lecture Hours